wnka/nwstg/source/ft/index.md

 RayForce
 ------

-The STG that is currently featured at Full Tilt Ballard is Taito's **RayForce**.
-Released in 1994, **RayForce** features amazing 2D graphics and an easy to understand scoring system.
+The STG that is currently featured at Full Tilt Ballard is Taito's [RayForce](http://en.wikipedia.org/wiki/RayForce).
+Released in 1994, RayForce features amazing 2D graphics and an easy to understand scoring system.

 It was recently featured on [STGWeekly](http://stgweekly.wordpress.com/), which is a great way to learn more about this game!